Beginner level

 Soil Health as Your Foundation

 Healthy soil is the cornerstone of a weed-resistant lawn.
-Most lawn grasses prefer slightly acidic to neutral soil (pH 6.0-7.0) with good drainage and adequate organic matter.
+Most lawn grasses prefer slightly acidic to neutral soil (pH 6.0 to 7.0) with good drainage and adequate organic matter.
 Testing your soil pH every few years helps ensure conditions favour grass over many common weeds.

 Garden trowel